 It’s quite common for genuine charitable groups to reach out to businesses for contributions.
 However, not every request is genuine.
 Unfortunately, dishonest individuals may pretend to represent charities, capitalizing on the goodwill of businesses willing to provide support.
 Be cautious and always verify the legitimacy of every request for donations.

 Every office needs office supplies, making them a target for this scheme.
 Scammers call business owners and say they’re selling surplus merchandise at a reduced price, often due to an order cancellation.
 The business agrees to buy the supplies, but the supplies never materialize — and the business’s money disappears.
-The only way around this scam is to do your due diligence on any vendor you purchase from.
+To protect yourself, only purchase from established vendors with verifiable business addresses and never pay via wire transfer or gift cards for office supplies.

 With this scam, your business receives an email congratulating it on winning some kind of award, along with a link to claim the award.
 Once you click the link, you will learn that to get the award, you must pay a fee that is often several hundred dollars.
-Be aware of vanity scams and understand that you’ll never have to pay for a true honor.
+These fake awards often have names similar to legitimate business honors but require “processing fees,” “trophy costs,” or “ceremony attendance fees.”
+Genuine business awards never require payment to receive recognition.

 This hustle seems like a typical business relationship at first.
 However, the “customer” sends you a check for more than they owe you and asks you to wire the difference back to them.
 Then, the check bounces and you lose the money you wired and any of the check proceeds you spent.
 To avoid this scam, always know who you’re buying from and never accept an overpayment for products or services.
 If you accept checks, ensure they clear before delivering your product or service.

-However, unscrupulous individuals and organizations are attempting to deceive businesses into believing they are entitled to the credit when they do not meet the qualifications.
+The ERC was a legitimate COVID-19-era tax credit designed to help eligible businesses that retained employees during the pandemic.
+Although the credit is no longer available for new claims, unscrupulous individuals and organizations are attempting to deceive businesses into believing they are still entitled to the credit.
 These scammers use aggressive marketing campaigns, promising an easy application process and insisting that many businesses have missed out on money they’re owed.

 Protect your business’s sensitive information, reputation and finances by implementing the following tips and best practices: